 How do I get on the electoral roll?

 The first thing to do is check to see if you’re on the register.
 You do this by getting in touch with your local council.
-You can't check the electoral roll online, but you will be able to find the contact details of your local Electoral Registration Officer by visiting the Your Vote Matters website.
+You can't check the electoral roll online, but you can find the contact details of your local Electoral Registration Officer.

 If you aren't registered, getting on the electoral roll is a pretty quick process.
 You can register online by visiting the gov.uk website.
 It takes about five minutes and the only thing you need is your National Insurance number.
 That said, you’ll also need your passport if you’re a British citizen living abroad.
 You can also register by post if you prefer.